P1441 CHEVROLET - EVAP System Flow During Non-Purge Condition

 - Faulty Fuel Tank Pressure (FTP) sensor

-Labor: 1.0The cost of diagnosing the P1441 CHEVROLET code is 1.0 hour of labor.
+Labor: 1.0The cost to diagnose the P1441 CHEVROLET code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the P1441 CHEVROLET code detected?The Powertrain Control Module (PCM) has detected vacuum flow to the Fuel Tank Pressure (FTP) sensor during a system sealed condition.
+When is the code detected?The Powertrain Control Module (PCM) has detected vacuum flow to the Fuel Tank Pressure (FTP) sensor during a system sealed condition.

 - Engine Light ON (or Service Engine Soon Warning Light)

 - Possible a noticeable fuel odor caused by the release of fuel vapors